bjt-user/Linux/vim_scripting.md

 In vim9script functions cannot be found when you try to map them to a key:
 ```
 vim9script
-# autoread: When a file has been detected to have been changed outside of Vim and
-# it has not been changed inside of Vim, automatically read it again.

 set autoread

 nmap <F5> :w <bar> !clear;make <CR>